patrickcortez/Linuxify/README.md

 ## License

-Linuxify is open source.
+Linuxify is licensed under the GNU General Public License v3.0 (GPLv3).
+See the LICENSE file for details.

 MinGW-w64 components are licensed under GPL/LGPL.